colinyjchung/darkdragons/content/post/lane-oppenheimer.md

 Armed with the mirror, the Snack Club return to the Hole in the Oak.
 They bump into two novice Mlurg Nar guards, Lefyr and Ilsa, who are not too keen to be patrolling the city limits.
 The Snack Club chat briefly with them.
 Asks them about the Dolmenwood Drunes.
 Lefyr and Ilsa tell them they're dangerous and you shouldn't mess with them.
 Not very helpful.

 Back in the Hole in the Oak, the Snack Club make their way back to the underground jungle.
 They set up the mirror so that the golden light reflects off towards the wall.
 The evil tree babies continue to hiss at them, but don't attack.
 Lane decides to walk through the narrow hallway to where the drunes are.
 Obviously, the drunes are waiting for them.
 They fire six magic missiles at him, it does 17 damage.
 Lane has 7 health.
 It's not looking good.
-I ask him why he would walk into a narrow hallway like this.
+I ask him why he would walk into a narrow hallway like this when the Dolmenwood Drunes are clearly waiting for them.

 Lane has one shot.
 He casts _fireball_.
 Slane Milos, the charlatan with a magical silver-tongue, tells Lane that he has the best magic powers in all of Nehwon.
 It gives him a +11 boost.
 Lane rolls.... a  17.
-With his intelligence modifier, it bumps the entire spell to the greatest effect possible: 20d6.
+With his intelligence modifier, it bumps the entire spell to the greatest effect possible: 20d6 damage.
 The roll does 68 damage.
 It is a humongous fireball that scorches EVERYTHING in the Dolmenwood Drune temple.
 It is so fiery that Lane and Aust take damage, almost killing Lane.

 The Snack Club realizes they need to put out this fire in order to retrieve whatever hints, clues or secrets in the temple.
-So Lane, decides to _dimension door_ to Lankhmar where Benson is to learn of some water-related spelll.
+So Lane, decides to _dimension door_ to Lankhmar where Benson is to learn of some water-related spell.
 It works.
 He opens up a door, jumps through and is in Benson's study.
 He teaches Lane _Wall of Elements_.
 But when Lane attempts to dimension door back.
 He fails and loses the spell.

 Meanwhile, Shorin is digging up the black dirt to find treasure.
 He finds a chest with 1994gp in it and an iron ring.
 The rest of the Snack Club are staring at the fire.
 Eventually it dies down.
-The six corpses are charred into black crispy coal.
+The six drunes are charred into black crispy coal.
 The vat has melted.
 The emerald statue has melted.
 There's nothing to loot.
 What's more -- the Snack Club has not discovered any new information.
 Lane's _fireball_, in short, was the nuclear option.

 I'll leave you with Oppenheimer's words: